Translanguaging and the Bilingual Brain

 Another advantage of using eye tracking is measuring the pupil size.
 According to Kang et al. (2014), the pupil dilation response is linked to how the brain processes information i.e. if the task is more difficult, there is an increase in pupil dilation response.
 If the pupil dilation response is greater when the participant is reading translingual utterances, it could be an indication that the brain is working harder to comprehend the information.

-The main research question is as follows: if competency in two languages enables the bilingual to process information more efficiently whilst filtering out what is unnecessary and outperforming monolinguals in tasks that measure attention span control when using L1 or L2 in monolinguistic communication, how would this compare to when the bilinguals are faced with translingual reading comprehension?
-The data shall be obtained using the SMI RED 250 Eyetracker at the Heidelberg University Language and Cognition Lab to measure the sentence processing of bilinguals and how comprehending monolingual and translingual texts may impact working memory.
+The data shall be obtained using the SMI RED 250 Eyetracker at the Heidelberg University Language and Cognition Lab to measure the sentence processing of bilinguals and how comprehending monolingual and translingual texts may impact cognition.